Daniel J. O'Donnell

 Daniel J. O'Donnell (born November 17, 1960) is an American politician from the state of New York.
-A Democrat, he is a member of the New York State Assembly.
-O'Donnell represents the 69th district in Manhattan, made up of the neighborhoods of Manhattan Valley, Morningside Heights, and portions of the Upper West Side and West Harlem.
-He is the older brother to Rosie O'Donnell.
+A Democrat, he was the first openly gay man elected to the New York State Assembly in 2002.
+During his tenure as an Assembly Member, O'Donnell represented the 69th district in Manhattan, which comprises the neighborhoods of Manhattan Valley, Morningside Heights, and portions of the Upper West Side and West Harlem.

-O'Donnell was the legislative sponsor of the Marriage Equality Act during its successful passage and signature into law on June 24, 2011.
+Known for his leading role in LGBTQ rights, O'Donnell was the legislative sponsor of the Marriage Equality Act, a law legalizing same-sex marriage, during its successful passage and signature into law on June 24, 2011.
 In 2010, he ushered in the passage of the anti-bullying Dignity for All Students Act.
 More recently, he led the charge to repeal 50-A and the gay panic defense and authored legislation making all public, single-occupancy bathrooms gender-neutral.

 Early life and education

-Born in Flushing, Queens, O'Donnell is one of five siblings.
-He is the brother of entertainer Rosie O'Donnell.
-Raised in Commack, New York on Long Island, he attended The Catholic University of America before transferring to George Washington University for his Bachelor of Arts.
+O'Donnell was born in Flushing, Queens, and raised in Commack, New York.
+O'Donnell's father immigrated from Ireland, and his mother was Irish American.
+He grew up Catholic.
+O'Donnell is one of five siblings and is the brother of entertainer Rosie O'Donnell.
+O'Donnell and his siblings were sexually abused by their father.
+Rosie stated that "generational abuse and alcoholism" is prevalent in their family.
+He attended The Catholic University of America before transferring to George Washington University for his Bachelor of Arts.
 O'Donnell received a Juris Doctor from the CUNY School of Law at Queens College.